bitmaelum/bitmaelum-suite/README.md

 BitMaelum tries to be a system that:

-  - Privacy first
+  - Will be designed with privacy first
   - Deal with less to no spam at all
-  - Nullifies mail address harvesting (it becomes useless)
+  - Nullifies mail address harvesting (it becomes a useless effort)
   - Host your mail wherever you like
   - Move your messages to another provider without losing your mail address
   - Allows that only you can subscribe and unsubscribe from mailing lists
   - Slow connection / mobile friendly

 For more features, please take a look at [our wiki](https://github.com/bitmaelum/bitmaelum-suite/wiki/Feature-list)

 # Development

 BitMaelum is highly experimental and under heavy development.
 Do not use it yet in any production environment.
+We invite early-adopters to try out the system and contribute by testing.

 <hr>